-Dr. Snider (of Drs.
-Snider & Margolian Dentistry) will tell you himself, as he has a young family, that it can be challenging to teach your child the importance of frequent and consistent brushing.
+Dr. Shane Snider Dentistry will tell you himself, as he has a young family, that it can be challenging to teach your child the importance of frequent and consistent brushing.
 Although we are all aware that candies and soft drinks with high sugar content or acidity are poor for your teeth, we often forget that so-called “healthy” choices (like apple juice) can also contain the same.

 Why not try this fun experiment at home with your children to demonstrate the harmful effects erosion can cause?

 The Experiment – Erosion Invasion!

 This experiment simulates an acid attack on teeth and bones (bones are rich with calcium, similar to our teeth).